 “What does a product manager do anyway?”

-Deciding what features to build next can take so many twists and turns that it seems like PMs pretty rarely have a standard day.
+Deciding what features to build next can take so many twists and turns that it seems like product managers pretty rarely have a standard day.
 For this reason, product management is the perfect field for those who do not want to do the same work day in and day out.
 Being comfortable with change is the name of the game.

 But we want to try and provide some structure around what can seem like chaos, and that’s why we’re here today.